Choline: benefits, dosage, contraindications

 Neurological

 In nervous tissue, choline is a component of cell membranes.
-It is necessary for the synthesis of phospholipids and involved in brain development, neurotransmission, and signaling.
-Some evidence suggests that patients with schizophrenia have reduced expression of alpha-7 nicotinic receptors to acetylcholine, which play a role in normal cognitive processes, including attention and memory.
-There is evidence that choline supplementation can increase the density of alpha-7 nicotinic receptors to acetylcholine.
+It is necessary for the synthesis of phospholipids and is involved in brain development, neurotransmission, and signaling.
+Some evidence suggests that patients with schizophrenia have decreased expression of alpha-7 nicotinic acetylcholine receptors, which play a role in normal cognitive processes including attention and memory.
+There is evidence that choline supplementation can increase the density of alpha-7 nicotinic acetylcholine receptors.

-The adequate daily intake of choline for pregnant women, defined by EFSA, is 480 mg.
+The adequate daily intake of choline for pregnant women, as defined by EFSA, is 480 mg.

 Interactions